 How to find the An Impossible Foe Mage Tower Challenge

 This challenge, An Impossible Foe is meant for the following DPS specializations: Elemental Shaman, Feral Druid, Fire Mage, Fury Warrior, Outlaw Rogue, and Unholy Death Knight.
-It is available during the Legion Timewalking event and you can queue for it without cost through the Mage Tower NPC (War Councilor Victoria) in the Broken Shore hub area.
+You can queue for the Mage Tower challenges with the Mage Tower NPC (War Councilor Victoria) in the Broken Shore hub area.

 In order to reach this NPC, you can take a portal from Orgrimmar or Stormind's portal room to Azsuna and then fly or take the flight path to the Broken Shore hub, Deliverance Point, or use your Dalaran Hearthstone and fly.